 When treating depression, several drug options are available.
 Some of the most commonly used include:

-- Selective serotonin & norepinephrine inhibitors (SNRIs), such as Effexor, Cymbalta, and Pristiq.
+- Selective serotonin & norepinephrine inhibitors (SNRIs), such as desvenlafaxine (Khedezla), desvenlafaxine succinate (Pristiq), duloxetine (Cymbalta), levomilnacipran (Fetzima), and venlafaxine (Effexor).

-- Older tricyclic antidepressants, such as Elavil, Pamelor, Sinequan, and Imipramine.
+- Older tricyclic antidepressants, such as amitriptyline (Elavil), imipramine (Tofranil), nortriptyline (Pamelor), and doxepin (Sinequan).

-- Monoamine oxidase inhibitors (MAOIs), such as Nardil, Parnate, and Emsam.
+- Monoamine oxidase inhibitors (MAOIs), such as isocarboxazid (Marplan), phenelzine (Nardil), selegiline (EMSAM), and tranylcypromine (Parnate).

-- Tetracyclic antidepressants that are noradrenergic and specific serotonergic antidepressants (NaSSAs), such as Remeron.
+- Tetracyclic antidepressants that are noradrenergic and specific serotonergic antidepressants (NaSSAs), such as mirtazapine (Remeron).

 Your health care provider can determine which medication is right for you.
 Remember that medications usually take 4 to 6 weeks to become fully effective.
 And if one drug does not work, there are many others to try.

-In some cases, a combination of antidepressants may be necessary.
-Sometimes an antidepressant combined with a different type of drug, such as a mood stabilizer (like Lithium), a second antidepressant, or atypical anti-psychotic drug, is the most effective treatment.
+In some cases, a combination of antidepressants sometimes called augmentation, may be necessary.
+Sometimes an antidepressant combined with a different type of drug, such as a mood stabilizer (like Lithium), a second antidepressant, or atypical antipsychotic drug, is the most effective treatment.

 Side effects vary, depending on what type of drug you are taking, and may improve once your body adjusts to the medication.

 If you decide to stop taking your antidepressants, it is important that you gradually reduce the dose over a period of several weeks.
-Quitting antidepressants abruptly can cause withdrawal symptoms.
-It is important to discuss quitting (or changing) medications with your health care provider first.
+With many antidepressants, quitting them abruptly can cause discontinuation symptoms or speed the risk for depression relapse.
+It is important to discuss quitting (or changing) medications with your healthcare provider first.

 What Drugs Treat Anxiety Disorders?